Youssef22Ashraf/graph-representation/README.md

 #### Mathematical Definition

 An adjacency list in graph theory is a list representation of every edge or arc in a graph.
 If the graph is directed, each entry is a tuple of two nodes, one of which represents the source node and the other the destination node of the relevant arc.
 If the graph is undirected, each entry is a set (or multiset) of two nodes representing the two ends of the corresponding edge.

+## Code Explanation

+### Library Imports
+- **defaultdict**: A subclass of the built-in dict class that provides a default value for a nonexistent key.
+- **networkx (nx)**: A library for creating and manipulating graphs.
+- **pyplot (plt)**: A submodule of the matplotlib library for creating static, animated, and interactive visualizations.
+- **List, Tuple**: Type hints for lists and tuples.

+### Global Variable Initialization
+- **paths**: Initialized to 0, this variable tracks the number of paths in the graph.

+### Function Definitions
+1. **new_edge**: Adds a new edge to the graph represented by the adjacency list.
+Increments the paths variable.
+2. **list_to_matrix**: Converts the graph from an adjacency list representation to an adjacency matrix representation.
+3. **print_matrix_graph**: Prints the adjacency matrix graphically.
+4. **GraphVisualization**: Class for visualizing the graph using networkx and matplotlib.
+5. **convert**: Converts an adjacency matrix to an adjacency list.
+6. **main**: The main function that initializes the graph, adds edges, converts the graph, prints the graph, and visualizes it.

+### Execution
+- Calls the main function if the script is run directly.

 ## Results